sarthakd57/zidio-task-optimizer/README.md

    - Click "Analyze Emotions" to process the video

-### Adding New Features
-1. Modify the respective model files
-2. Update the main application (`finalapp.py`)
-3. Test with sample data
-4. Update this README

-## 🐛 Troubleshooting
+Troubleshooting

-### Common Issues
+Common Issues

-1. **Model Loading Errors**
+1. Model Loading Errors
    - Ensure all model files are in correct directories
    - Check file paths in the code

-2. **Audio Processing Issues**
+2. Audio Processing Issues
    - Verify video has audio track
    - Check audio format compatibility

-3. **Face Detection Issues**
+3. Face Detection Issues
    - Ensure good lighting conditions
    - Check video quality and resolution

-4. **Memory Issues**
+4. Memory Issues
    - Reduce video resolution
    - Process shorter video segments

-### Error Logs
-- Check console output for detailed error messages
-- Review JSON result files for processing status

-## 📝 License
+License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-For issues and questions:
-- Check the troubleshooting section
-- Review the Jupyter notebooks for implementation details
-- Create an issue in the repository

-## 🔄 Updates

-### Version History
-- **v1.0**: Initial release with three emotion recognition models
-- **v1.1**: Added Streamlit interface and result storage
-- **v1.2**: Improved error handling and performance optimization

-### Planned Features
-- Real-time emotion detection
-- Webcam integration
-- Advanced analytics dashboard
-- Multi-language support
-- API endpoints for integration

----

-**Note**: This system is designed for research and development purposes.
+Note: This system is designed for research and development purposes.
 Ensure compliance with privacy laws and ethical guidelines when using with real data.
+Also, just DM me on linkedin in case of any issues :)